 8. SoloLearn (Age: 12+)

-Not only you can learn about a topic but you can take code challenges against real opponents and test your skills.
-It has an inbuilt code editor for most language which lets you run the codes on your phone.
-And the forum style community discussion boards are very helpful if you want a solution to the problems.
+Not only you can learn about a topic but you can take code challenges against real opponents to test your skills.
+It has an in-built code editor for most languages which lets you run snippets of code on your phone.
+And the forum style community discussion boards are very helpful if you want a solution to a problem.